PRIYA: A New Suite of Lyman-alpha Forest Simulations for Cosmology: Data Availability

 \section{Data Availability}

 Flux power spectra generated from the low and high resolution simulations, as well as the trained emulators, will be made available on publication.
 The simulation software is available at \url{https://github.com/MP-Gadget/MP-Gadget}.
 The software used to create the spectra is available at \url{https://github.com/sbird/fake_spectra}.
-The emulator software is at \url{https://github.com/sbird/lya_emulator}.
-The spectra underlying the flux power are available upon request.
+The trained emulator, flux power spectrum and emulator software is at \url{https://github.com/sbird/lya_emulator}.
+Scripts to create the figures are available at \url{https://github.com/sbird/lya_suite_paper.git}. $3.4$ TB of mock spectra are available upon request.